-The Plan achieved a positive return on investments of +12.36 per cent (net of investment management fees).
-The Fund underperformed the policy benchmark of +12.43 per cent on a net basis, and outperformed the actuarial assumed rate of return, or discount rate, of 5.70 per cent.
-The investment return gross of investment management fees was +12.61 per cent.
+The Plan achieved a positive return on investments of 6.78 per cent, net of investment management fees (+7.00 per cent gross of investment management fees).
+The Fund underperformed the policy benchmark of 7.96 per cent on a net basis, and outperformed the actuarial assumed rate of return, or discount rate, of 5.70 per cent.